telerik/ajax-docs/knowledge-base/window-radconfirm-with-do-not-show-again-option.md

 ---
 title: RadConfirm with "Do not show again" option
-description: RadWindow RadConfirm with "Do not show again" option.
-Check it now!
+description: How to implement 'Do not show again' option in RadConfirm?
 type: how-to
 page_title: RadWindow RadConfirm with "Do not show again" option
 slug: window-radconfirm-with-do-not-show-again-option